DefenderOfBasic/notebook/source/content/Projects/🪞 White Mirror - Reading Guide.md

-See the announcement post here: https://defenderofthebasic.substack.com/p/white-mirror-reading-guide-pt-0
+See announcement post here: https://defenderofthebasic.substack.com/p/white-mirror-reading-guide-pt-0

 > [White Mirror](https://www.infinitebooks.com/books/products/white-mirror) is officially out today.
 Where the TV show _Black Mirror_ is a collection of stories about what’s wrong with our world, _White Mirror_ is stories about what our world _could be_.